Dear residents of Tartu!

 Notice elderly persons living alone - bring them food and leave it behind their door or notify us of a person left in need.

-- Disinfectants must be provided at the entrances and exits of all shops which remain open.
-Stores that are open must enforce this rule
+- Disinfectants must be provided at the location where the disinfectant is most needed of all shops which remain open.
+Stores that are open must enforce this rule.

 - Restaurants and bars should be closed at 10 pm in the evening, and that only take-away and home delivery will be allowed after that time.